Colloquy of Poissy

 The Colloquy at Poissy was a religious conference which took place in Poissy, France, in 1561.
-Its object was to effect a reconciliation between the Roman Catholics and Protestants (Huguenots) of France.
+Its object was to effect a reconciliation between the Catholics and Protestants (Huguenots) of France.

 The conference was opened on 9 September in the refectory of the convent of Poissy, King Charles IX (aged 11) himself being present.
 It broke up inconclusively a month later, on 9 October, by which point the divide between the doctrines appeared irreconcilable.